How to Naturally Lower Your Cholesterol

 With so many different ways to lower your cholesterol, no wonder it can get confusing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yes, you can lower your cholesterol naturally, and diet should be the cornerstone of therapy.
-Remember: Pills are a supplement, not a substitute, for a good diet.
+All in all, you can lower your cholesterol naturally.
+Diet should be the cornerstone of therapy and pills are a supplement, not a substitute, for a good diet.
 Always talk to your doctor before taking any new supplements.